madsbads/Sudoku_Validator/README.md

 # Sudoku_Validator
-Python and Java code that will validate whether a Sudoku result is valid
+Python code that will validate whether a Sudoku result is valid

+Code run using Google Colab.